lindsayh17/clerkshipApp/README.md

 - The OBGYN Clerkship App is a mobile application designed to support medical students, preceptors, and administrators during OBGYN clerkships.
 The app provides role-specific functionality to enhance learning, streamline evaluations, and manage clinical resources.

+Running the app:
+- The app should be run through the simulator, or downloaded onto an iPhone.
+Due to the extensive use of Firebase for much of the app's information, running it in the preview would exclude much of the app's functionality.

 Key Features:
 - Student View: Access clinical resources, evaluations, orientation details, and graded evaluations.
 - Preceptor View: Complete and submit student evaluation forms.